 e) Annual progress reports and detailed final report containing analysis, information and best practices, as well as any practical experience acquired in the areas of use of telecommunications and other means of enabling ICT applications and connecting devices for development of the smart society.

+f) Case studies on utilizing ICT services and applications for tourism, and measurement report of how ICT services and applications contribute to sustainable smart societies.

 4 Timing

 A preliminary report should be submitted to the study group in 2016.
 The studies should be concluded in 2017, by which time a final report will be submitted.